SeanFitzpatrick0/IrishRent/README.md

 * Add similar locations links in bottom of rent details page
 * Add a contact email and who made this site
 * Add loading icon for map at start
+* Add custom 404
+* Handel the search of unknown  locations